Biosafety compliance

 - Security Sensitive Biological Agents (SSBAs)

-- Organisms in Risk Group 2, 3 or 4 in the Australia/New Zealand Standard 2243.3:2010 or procedures that may result in the isolation or enrichment of such organisms
+- Organisms in Risk Group 2 in the Australian / New Zealand Standard 2243.3:2022 or procedures that may result in the isolation or enrichment of such organisms — Swinburne is not equipped to work with Risk Group 3 and 4 organisms

 - Material of biological origin that may be or contain a hazard to humans such as toxins, allergens or prions

-- Quarantine materials in any of the above categories
+- Quarantine materials in any of these categories

-Note: SBC responsibility does not extend to general laboratory risks and procedures involving the use of chemicals that are otherwise covered by Swinburne Occupational Health and Safety Policies or Procedures.
+Note: SBC responsibility does not extend to general laboratory risks and procedures involving the use of chemicals that are otherwise covered by Swinburne Health, Safety and Wellbeing Procedures.

 How do I submit an application for approval?